tizriverwind/MediMemo/README.md

 3. UPDATE
    - Once in a specific helath record page, the "update" button (on top right) lets user update the health record.
 The update also updates the patient collection in database.
 4. DELETE
-   - Once in a specific helath record page, the delete button (on top right) lets user delete the patient.
+   - Once in a specific helath record page, the "delete" button (on top right) lets user delete the patient.
 It also deletes patient collection in database.

+We have a collection of 1k health records in our database (meets project rubric requirements)

 ### Vicki Diaz